 Advising Within Psychology

-In order to reduce in-person contact due to COVID-19, all Psychology advising services are offered remotely.
+In order to reduce in-person contact due to COVID-19, all Psychology advising services are offered remotely via Zoom or Teams for drop-in advising.
 Thank you for your understanding and patience.

 - Students, for advising questions, please reach out by emailing email@example.com.
 An advisor will get back to you as soon as possible.

 - To add psychology as your major or minor, please email firstname.lastname@example.org.
-This email address is being monitored during the summer, and an advisor will get back to you.
+One of our advising team will get back to you with further instructions.

 - When emailing psychology advising, use your UO email account and include your ID number with your question.